top of page

 5 min read

-The Plot Twist Nobody Was Ready For: Amazon Just Outbid a Utility for a Mega Solar Project.
+The Plot Twist Nobody Was Ready For: Amazon Just Outbid a Utility for a Mega Solar Project

-Why a $1 Million Bid Difference Should Worry Every Energy Leader.
-Utilities Are No longer the Only Serious Buyers of Clean Capacity Puget Sound Energy (PSE), a utility in the Pacific Northwest, bid $82 million for a massive solar-plus-storage project in Oregon.
+Why a $1 Million Bid Difference Should Worry Every Energy Leader Utilities Are No longer the Only Serious Buyers of Clean Capacity Puget Sound Energy (PSE), a utility in the Pacific Northwest, bid $82 million for a massive solar-plus-storage project in Oregon.
 Amazon bid $83 million and won.
 In an $82–$83 million auction, $1 million can look like noise.
 It isn’t.
-It’s proof that the buyer pool has changed, and utilities are bidding against companies with urgent load growth a
+It’s proof that the buyer pool has changed, and utilities are bidding against companies with urgent load growth an

 4 min read